alekh19/alekh.github.io/README.md

 # my_python
-A repository of some of my python codes
+A repository of some of my python codes.